The Unforgivable Sin

 “If anyone sees a fellow believer committing a sin that doesn’t lead to death, he should ask, and God will give life to him — to those who commit sin that doesn’t lead to death.
 There is sin that leads to death.
 I am not saying he should pray about that.
 All unrighteousness is sin, and there is sin that doesn’t lead to death.”

-I see many internet articles from fairly good Christian sources explaining the unforgivable sin as, "one lashes out at the Holy Spirit within one's self".
+I see many internet articles from fairly good Christian sources explaining the unforgivable sin as, "one who lashes out at the Holy Spirit within one's self".
 This is not good explanation.
+No person on earth has the Holy Spirit inside of them unless they specifically pray to God the Father and ask for Him.
 The Bible verses were clear about describing this sin as someone blaspheming against the Holy Spirit in others, not in their own self.
 Trying to connect those who become Atheists to the unforgivable sin is not the right explanation.
 It's two different things.
 The next section below addresses this.

 Related Unforgiveness Clarifications